q0j0p/day5-eda/individual.md

 $ (head -n 5 ; echo "==========" ; tail -n 5) < some_file_of_interest
 ```

-The expression between the parentheses will run in a subshell.
-We use I/O redirction so the shell will read from `some_file_of_interest`.
+The expression between the parentheses will run in a sub-shell.
+We use I/O redirection so the shell will read from `some_file_of_interest`.
 Create an alias to do this.
 Hint: leave off the `< some_file_of_interest` part.
 Then you can run you alias as `inspect < some_file_of_interest`.
 In this case, using an alias is not as clean as using a shell script because you have to specify I/O redirection and you have hard coded the number of lines to display.
 Write a script `inspect.sh`.
 Make sure you can pass the name of the file as an argument.
 Optionally, support an extra argument to specify how many lines to display.
 Don't forget to change the permissions so that your script is executable.

 ### Environment variables